This article is part of The Ascender, the Highrise platform for articles and resources.

 • This coaching style promotes compassion and self-acceptance.

-Advantages of mindful coaching
+Advantages of mindfulness coaching:

 • Mindful positive influence on the client leads to better self-awareness.